Updated: February 1, 2021 by Agnes Talalaev

-According to statistics, web applications have become the #1 target for the exploitation of vulnerabilities and unfortunately, all kinds of software is prone to security breaches.
+Web applications have become the #1 target for the exploitation of vulnerabilities and, unfortunately, all kinds of software are prone to security breaches.

 In 2018 researchers found around 70 types of weaknesses in web applications.
-As always, Cross-Site Scripting (XSS) vulnerabilities are present in many web applications. (source)
+As always, cross-site scripting (XSS) vulnerabilities are present in many web applications.
+(Source: PT Security)

-Four out of five web applications contained configuration errors such as default settings, standard passwords, error reporting, full path disclosure, and other information leaks that might have value for potential intruders. (source)
+Four out of five web applications contained configuration errors such as default settings, standard passwords, error reporting, full path disclosure, and other information leaks that might have value for potential intruders.
+(Source: PT Security)

 30% of web applications are vulnerable to XSS.Acunetix’s report “Web Application Vulnerability 2019”

-Usually, the attacker’s goals are to make the victim involuntarily run a maliciously injected script, which is executed by a trusted web application.
-In this way, the cybercriminal can steal the user’s data, or even modify the applications to send sensitive data to any recipient.
+Usually, the attacker’s goal is to get the victim to run a maliciously-injected script, which is executed by a trusted web application.
+In this way, the cybercriminal can steal the user’s data, or even modify applications to send sensitive data to a recipient.

-According to a study, Americans are more worried about cybercrime than violent crimes (including terrorism, being murdered, and being sexually assaulted).
-Not only are Americans more worried about cybercrime than other crimes, but their worries about cyber crimes has been consistent for about a decade now.
-(Source)
+According to a 2018 study, Americans are more worried about cybercrime than violent crimes — including terrorism, being murdered, and being sexually assaulted.
+Not only are Americans more worried about cybercrime than other crimes, but their worries about cyber crimes have been consistent for a decade now.
+(Source: news.gallup.com)

-As you also can see from the picture above, the study states that out of 13 crimes measured, Americans continue to worry most about cybercrimes.
+As you can see, the study states that of the 13 crimes measured, Americans continue to worry most about cybercrimes.
 71% worry about the hacking of personal data while 67% about identity theft.

-To put in perspective only 24% of people participating in the study were worried about being a victim of terrorism, 22% were worried about being attacked while driving, 20% about being sexually assaulted, and 17% about being murdered.
+To put it in perspective, only 24% were worried about being a victim of terrorism, 22% about being attacked while driving, 20% about being sexually assaulted, and 17% about being murdered.

-These statistics are highlighting how important it is to always be on top of what happens with your company, the people and the software you are using.
+These website hacking statistics have highlighted how important it is to always be on top of what happens with your company, the people, and the software you are using.

-To be alert and secured you should always keep the software you use updated and monitored.
-Make sure you are always aware of the components you are using on your web applications and always remove the ones that you are not using.
+To be secure, you should always keep the software you use updated and monitored.
+Make sure you are always aware of the components/plugins you’re using on your web applications and always remove the ones that you are not using.

 Choose a trustworthy hosting provider.
 You can learn about how to choose a hosting provider here.

-If you have not got such technical skills to evaluate the chosen firewall code, let some professional help you.
-And always remember that when it comes to security, make your research before buying a fancy bucket of hope.
+If you haven’t got the technical skills to evaluate the chosen firewall code, let a professional help you out.
+Always remember that when it comes to security, do your research before buying a fancy bucket of hope.
 Be critical and be smart.